Wormnest/imvu_cal3d/README.txt

 To export select your bones and mesh, then go to menu File, Export, IMVU Cal3d export.
 Note that currently it is required to have material(s) assigned to the mesh for the export to work.
+You can choose which files you want to export.
+IMVU only needs XMF, XSF and XAF files.
 The default settings should generally be fine for IMVU.
 Choose a location where the files should be saved and press the button called Export Cal3d for IMVU.